hossein-zare/wester-chunk-upload/README.md

     use Wester\ChunkUpload\Exceptions\FileException;
     ```

-* #### Order
-    The order of exceptions is highly recommended because instead of catching a specified exception it may catch `\Exception`

-    ```php
-    SizeRuleException
-    MinRuleException
-    MaxRuleException
-    ExtensionRuleException
-    ValidationException
-    ChunkException
-    FileException
-    \Exception // Required
-    ```

 ## HTTP Response Status Codes
 This package uses the HTTP response status codes to decide what to do next if the request fails or succeeds when uploading.